alphagov/government-service-design-manual/Copy and content/styleguide.md

 Style differences

-Mainstream: Don’t use ‘we’, ‘I’, ‘our’, ‘us’.\
+Mainstream: Don't use 'we', 'I', 'our', 'us'.\
- Inside Government: Use ‘we’ if the ‘we’ is obvious from the context, eg it’s clearly a department or the government.
+ Inside Government: Use 'we' if the 'we' is obvious from the context, eg it's clearly a department or the government.

 4.1.2 Jargon
 ------------